root-project/web/blog/_posts/2022-04-01-code-horsepower-f1.md

 - "Tools", "Options", "Analyzer", "Default checks", configure as needed.
 - Install the [Beautifier plugin](https://doc.qt.io/qtcreator/creator-beautifier.html), potentially download the [ROOT](https://github.com/root-project/root/blob/master/.clang-format) one.
 - "Tools", "Options", "Beautifier", "Clang", "Use predefined style", "File"
-- If you enable "testing" flag in CMake, adapt "Timeout" in "Tools", "Options", "Tests".
+- If you enable "testing" flag in CMake, adapt "Timeout" in "Tools", "Options", "Testing".
+- Be sure that the option "CTest" is active under "Active Frameworks" of that same menu.
 - Clone the ROOT git repository and open main CMakeLists.txt with QtCreator
 - Optional: configure your default's "Kit" build directory to e.g. ~/builds/
 - Specify -j8 on your Kit build settings, and root.exe as your executable in the run settings.